wajeehafarooqi/Python-Notes/README.md

 # Function:
  It a small segment of a program.
 In python function are just like other data types.
-We can perform all functions on it, which we can apply on other data types.<br>
+We can perform all functions on it, which we can apply on other data types.
+ **Benefits of using a Function**
+  - Code Modularity
+  - Code Readibility
+  - Code Reusability
 ## **Syntax:**
 ```
 def function_name():